 - Browser Extensions: Chrome, Firefox, Safari, Opera, Vivaldi, and IE

 Password Boss manages to pack almost all great security features into one very good-looking and very reasonably priced app and that is why we consider it to be one of the best password managers for Mac and Windows PC.

 The app allows the storage of passwords as well as credit card info and notes.
 The app has also got a security evaluator that monitors the internet and lets you know if your info is at risk or has been compromised.

-Moreover, apart from the free version, the app also offers a 30-day money-back guarantee on paid version so that users can test the paid versions themselves and decide if they want to continue.
+Moreover, apart from the free version, the app also offers a 30-day money-back guarantee on the paid version so that users can test the paid versions themselves and decide if they want to continue.